 As a side note, you can come back later and long-press the first context, then select "Add" to create another context.
 But that's more like Tasker 102 territory for more complicated automation routines, so don't worry about that too much just yet.

-The first category, labeled "Automation," is pretty straightforward — once you select this, you'll see a list of all the apps that you have installed on your phone.
+The first category, labeled "Application," is pretty straightforward — once you select this, you'll see a list of all the apps that you have installed on your phone.
 From here, you can tap any app to set it as the trigger for your task — in other words, when this app is open in the foreground, the task associated with the profile you're creating will run.

 You can even select multiple apps, and if you do, the task will be run whenever any one of those apps is open in the foreground.
 Alternatively, you can tap the "Invert" button at the bottom, then the task will be run when any of the selected apps isn't open in the foreground.